List of guitar tunings: Open D

 This tuning is the same as Open D but tuned a half-step down, also known as Open C♯ Major tuning.
-It is used by Alice In Chains on the songs "Over Now", "Nothin' Song", and "Shame in You"; by Guns N' Roses on the song "Bad Obsession" and its cover of "Jumpin' Jack Flash; and by Switchfoot on the song "Daisy".
+It is used by Alice In Chains on the songs "Over Now", "Nothin' Song", and "Shame in You"; by Guns N' Roses on the song "Bad Obsession" and its cover of "Jumpin' Jack Flash"; and by Switchfoot on the song "Daisy".

 Open E

 E-B-E-G♯-B-E (use light-gauge strings because three strings must be raised) Open E is used by: Brian Jones on "No Expectations", "I Wanna Be Your Man"; Keith Richards on "Salt of the Earth", "Prodigal Son", "Gimme Shelter", "Jigsaw Puzzle", "Jumpin' Jack Flash", "You Can't Always Get What You Want" and by Bob Dylan on his 1975 album Blood on the Tracks.
 The tuning is also used by Hoobastank on their first and second albums, by Judy Collins on her cover of "Both Sides Now", and by Junior Campbell on the Marmalade recordings "Reflections of My Life" and "I See the Rain".
 Lastly, the Open E tuning is used by Johnny Marr of the Smiths on "The Headmaster Ritual" and Rush in "Headlong Flight".

+A variant, E-G#-B-E-B-E does not need lighter strings because three strings are dropped.